luapower/website/luapower-www/md/github.md

 Its website **luapower.com** was taken offline after 14 yesrs of operation.
 Nevertheless, all the code is still on github for the interested scavanger.
 Note that the documentation for each project is not in README.md as expected but in <module_name>.md because all the files from all the modules are supposed to be dumped together in the same directory - [see this](luapower-git.md), so make sure to click on <module_name>.md to see what the module is about.
-Also note that the documentation is not written in Github's flavor of Markdown, it's in Pandoc Markdown, so things may look scrambled on github occasonally (esp. tables), sorry.
+But note that the docs are not written in Github's flavor of Markdown but in Pandoc Markdown, so things may look scrambled on github occasonally (esp. tables).
+The best way to view the docs is to open them in your code editor (that's how they were meant to be used anyway so that they can also be easily _written_).

 # Getting Started